jhe-bgl/chrome-extension-cookie-copy-paste/README.md

 Currently it only copy JSESSIONID from source website and create JSESSIONID AND SID in the target website.
 Modify line 47 and 78 in popup.js to create more or difference cookie values.

 How to install:

+Temporary install from source (It will be auto removed when restart firefox):
 1. Download the source
 2. Open Firefox and go to about:debugging.
 3. Click on "This Firefox" (or "This Nightly" if you're using Firefox Nightly).
 4. Click "Load Temporary Add-on".
 5. Select your extension directory.

+Install from signed file:
+install signed_install_file.xpi